pohape/command-line-scanner/README.md

 ## What is it

 A simple tool to scan documents using the LINUX command line.
+Automatically detects scanners and scans documents into JPG, PNG, or PDF formats.

 **imagemagick** must be installed on your system.
 Drivers for your scanner must be installed also!